mycrl/turn-rs/README.md

 * `Pull:` The data is repackaged into multiple protocols and distributed to clients.

-### Deployment
-It is currently in development and has not completed all the features of stage 1, so actual deployment is not supported.

 ### Plan
 * [x] RTMP protocol support.
 * [x] Exchange.